TheCommieAxolotl/xeonic/README.md

 # ⚡ Xeonic
-A simple, fast, and tiny Library for spa-style routing and hydration between pages.
+A simple, fast, and tiny Library for spa-style routing for static sites.

 ## Usage
 ```bash